 In June 2009, the FASB issued changes to the consolidation guidance applicable to a variable interest entity (VIE).
 FASB ASC Topic 810, "Consolidation," amends the guidance governing the determination of whether an enterprise is the primary beneficiary of a VIE, and is, therefore, required to consolidate an entity, by requiring a qualitative analysis rather than a quantitative analysis.
 The qualitative analysis will include, among other things, consideration of who has the power to direct the activities of the entity that most significantly impact the entity's economic performance and who has the obligation to absorb losses or the right to receive benefits of the VIE that could potentially be significant to the VIE.
 This standard also requires continuous reassessments of whether an enterp rise is the primary beneficiary of a VIE.
 Previously, FIN 46R required reconsideration of whether an enterprise was the primary beneficiary of a VIE only when specific events had occurred.
-Qualifying special-purpose entities, which were previously exempt from the application of this standard, are subject to the provisions of this standard.
 FASB ASC 810 also requires enhanced disclosures about an enterprise's involvement with a VIE.
 We adopted the changes issued by the FASB to accounting for VIE's on January 1, 2010.

 In January 2010, the FASB issued Accounting Standards Update No. 2010-06, "Improving Disclosures about Fair Value Measurements."
 This Update provides amendments to FASB ASC 820, "Fair Value Measurements," that requires entities to disclose separately the amounts of significant transfers in and out of Level 1 and Level 2 fair value measurements and describe the reasons for the transfers.
 In addition, the Update requires entities to present separately information about purchases, sales, issuances and settlements in the reconciliation for fair value measurements using significant unobservable inputs (Level 3).
 The disclosures related to Level 1 and Level 2 fair value measurements are effective for the Company beginning in 2010 and the disclosures related to Level 3 fair value measurements are effective for the Company in 2011.
-The Update requires only new disclosures and will have no impact on our financial statements.
+The Update requires only new disclosures and had no impact on our financial statements.